-Most Real Estate Agents Make Money With Commissions.
+Most real estate agents, including professionals like Alex Schafers, a trusted Cincinnati Realtor, are compensated through a commission-based structure.
+When they help you buy or sell a property, they typically earn a percentage of the final sale price.
+This arrangement aligns their success with yours, as they strive to secure the best deal for you.
+The commission covers their efforts in property research, negotiations, and ensuring a smooth transaction.
 Usually, a single commission is divided into four parts between the agent and broker for the seller and the agent and broker for the buyer.
 The division of commissions depends on the agreements that agents have with their sponsoring brokers.

 How do real estate agents get paid?
 This is a good question, since the job of a real estate agent is not as simple as, for example, a shoe salesman.
 Obviously it has to do with selling a house, but what happens next?
 There are a lot of moving pieces and a lot of people involved.
 Let's dive deeper into the work of a real estate agent and how they make their money.
 They earn a percentage of the sale of the house.

 This means that they are commission based.
 Both agents earn a percentage of the final price of the house when the sale closes.
 This payment is called a real estate agent fee and is included in the sale price when you sell your home.
 Not all real estate agents make the same amount of money.

 Agents enter the profession from all walks of life and with different levels of education and motivation, and this can influence income.
 Some do it for money, while others are attracted by the glamour, excitement and challenges of selling a property.
 Others want to be part of a profession that helps others fulfill their dreams.
 Most first-year real estate agents earn very little, mainly because they struggle to learn the business while building client bases.